This structure defines the command monad for communicating with the

 The data type of answers represents all kinds of execution results of

 commands.
-An answer may be either okay
+An answer may be either okay, in which case it

-holds the computed data of the command, or it may be a fail
+holds the computed data of the command, or it may be a fail,

 in which case it holds a description of the failure as a denotation.

-TYPE ans == okay(data: data) fail(error: denotation)
+TYPE ans ==

 The data type of commands is opaque to the user.
 Here, two